Saturday, May 30, 2009

 And I never did.

-Me, after a long day painting (notice the blue stuff on my hands):
+Me, after a long day painting the bottom of Windsong (notice the blue stuff on my hands):

 Next thing you know, it was January, and I knew it was too late.
 Man it was cold.

 I became a real expert with Ramen noodles and such.
-Several people expressed interest in portraits and stuff, and I did some more work, but as 2009 got rolling, everyone was fearing lay-offs, and then people I knew actually DID begin getting laid-off.
+Several people expressed interest in portraits and stuff, and I did some more work, but as 2009 got rolling, with the worldwide financial crisis hitting, everyone was fearing lay-offs, and then people I knew actually DID begin getting laid-off.
 Money seemed tight for everyone, and an artist is at the bottom of the food chain, economically.

 Of course, this was the coldest winter in recent memory.